Lytlotlo/latent-knowledge-analysis/README.md

 Our analysis demonstrates that factual knowledge is embedded in distributed feature networks, not isolated units.
 By using Goodfire's feature inspection and manipulation, we achieve interpretable causal tracing of knowledge.
-This work extends mechanistic interpretability into actionable, human-readable feature spaces — a key step for AI safety and alignment.

 ---